 The club was host to the 2005 NSW State Kart Championship.
 With this event in mind the committee, made. a great deal of improvements including the up grade of the club electrical including the pit area and improvements to the toilets and showers a new weigh shed, technical area and to the club pit area including the tarring of all the access roads.

-In 2018 a full resurface of the 751 metre race circuit and outgrid was completed with the the help of the KA Track Development Fund.
+In 2018 a full resurface of the 751 metre race circuit and outgrid was completed.
+The resurface was funded with Club resources and a loan from the Track Development Fund.

 CDKC is regarded as a “family oriented club” that has also generated many champion’s in motor sport including former Australian touring car Champion James Courtney and International competitor Ryan Briscoe along with former member Daryl Smith who now works for Rotax Austria and current member Joseph Mawson who is currently racing karts in Europe.